FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

 Noop Client
 ~~~~~~~~~~~

-The Noop client implements the interfaces for invalidation, but does nothing.
+The Noop (no operation) client implements the interfaces for invalidation, but
-It is useful for developping your application or on a testing environment that
+does nothing.
+It is useful for developing your application or on a testing
-does not have a caching proxy set up.
-Rather than making the cache invalidator
+environment that does not have a caching proxy set up.
+Rather than making the
-optional in your code, you can (based on the environment) determine whether
+cache invalidator optional in your code, you can (based on the environment)
-to inject the real client or the Noop client.
-The rest of your application then
+determine whether to inject the real client or the Noop client.
+The rest of your
-does not need to worry about the environment.
+application then does not need to worry about the environment.

 Using the Clients
 -----------------